Blood based monitoring for all solid organ tumours

 Why is early detection of molecular dynamics of cancer critical?

-How frequently is it necessary to do the test?
+How frequently is it necessary to perform the test?

-cancertrack should ideally be performed at every important milestone during cancer disease and especially when the tumour has disappeared from conventional imaging / patient is under follow-up for recurrence monitoring.
+cancertrack should ideally be performed at every important milestone in the fight against cancer and especially when the tumour has disappeared from conventional imaging / patient is under follow-up for recurrence monitoring, usally every 3 - 12 months.